Vacationly/listing-details/README.md

 npm run test
 ```

 > NOTE: The \_\_test\_\_ folder only contains API tests and config files; other integration tests and unit tests of components are in client/components.
-The command below runs tests from both locations.
+The command above runs tests from both locations.

 #### Linting